 5. In a small sauté pan, cook the pancetta over medium high heat until it is brown, about 4 minutes.
 Using a slotted spoon, remove the pancetta, leaving behind the fat.

 Turn the oven down to medium, add the breadcrumbs and cook, shaking the pan vigorously until the crumbs are light golden and crisp, about one minute.
 Transfer the crisped bread crumbs to a plate to cool.

 |The Burrata in this picture does not do justice

 to the richness of the creamy centered cheese.

 6. Cut the burrata ball in half and place one half on each plate, cut side up.
-Place the asparagus on top of the burrata, sprinkle with the golden onions, the toasted pine nuts and the crisped bread crumbs.
+Place the asparagus on top of the burrata, sprinkle with the golden raisins, the toasted pine nuts and the crisped bread crumbs.
 Then top the dish with the tomatoes.
 Drizzle over some extra virgin olive oil.
 Salt and pepper to taste.
 Serve cold or at room temperature.